Advocacy and Support Services

 - Pregnancy testing and if appropriate, explore options to reduce the likelihood of pregnancy

-- Share information and assist with reporting to police or for children, child protection professional
+- Share information and assist with reporting to police

 - Help set up a follow up appointment with a medical provider and social worker and offer resources